 How to find the correct Greek bus

-Please note here that there are 2 central bus terminals in Athens:
+Important: There are 2 central bus terminals in Athens

-One called Liosion Bus Terminal, for all KTEL companies located and operating north of Athens and a second one called Kifissou Bus Terminal for the KTEL bus companies operating south of Athens, mainly involving Peloponnese.
+One is called Liosion Bus Terminal, for all KTEL companies located and operating north of Athens, and the other is called Kifissou Bus Terminal for the KTEL bus companies operating south of Athens, mainly involving Peloponnese.
 All KTEL bus companies of Greece will either start from there or they’ll end their trips to those two bus terminals of Athens.
-So, in case of the above example when one arrives at Liossion Bus Terminal arriving from the north and wants to continue traveling by bus to Sparta which is south Peloponnese will have to reach Kifissou Bus Terminal to continue the bus trip.
+So, in the case of the above example when one arrives at Liossion Bus Terminal arriving from the north and wants to continue traveling by bus to Sparta which is south Peloponnese will have to reach Kifissou Bus Terminal to continue the bus trip.

-Planning to travel by bus around Greece?
+Planning to travel by bus to Greece?
 A step by step process

 So, if we break the whole process on how to book the correct bus from point A to point B we have the following steps: